fabbe50/FabsServerTweaks/README.md

 - If a built-in datapack is marked as restart-required, treat that as authoritative even if the command can toggle it immediately.
   - Meaning that enabling the datapack will succeed and the command will prompt the player to restart the server.
   - This is a limitation in vanilla not rebuilding the registries related on reload.
+- The tools in bundle feature will work for everyone, but the bundle will display itself as full even if it will still accept items.
+  - This can be solved by installing the mod on the clients.

 ## Recommended Documentation Note